We are the Humane Society of the North Bay

 Meet the HSNB Team

-Kristin Eddy, Shelter Manager
+Kristin Eddy, Shelter Director

 Kristin Eddy started her career as an award-winning journalist covering national and international assignments for the Washington Post, Chicago Tribune, and Atlanta Journal-Constitution.
 In 2006, she moved to Northern California to lead the communications for Caymus Vineyards.
 She has since held various public relations, marketing strategy, and writing roles for the wine hospitality industry.
 Kristin became involved with the HSNB in 2008 as a volunteer and has been committed to the cats and dogs ever since.
 She has managed multiple community outreach programs, events, and fundraising campaigns for the shelter.
 She has served in a variety of leadership roles on our board of directors.
-Kristin took on the role of Shelter Manager in June 2021 and is responsible for the day-to-day management of the HSNB including animal care, staff management, community involvement, and PR and communications.
+Kristin took on the role of Shelter Director in June 2021 and is responsible for the day-to-day management of the HSNB including animal care, staff management, community involvement, and PR and communications.

 Laurel Johnson, Office Manager